-- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2022 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
-We comply with this guidance and the procedures set out by the York Safeguarding Children partnership- see https://www.saferchildrenyork.org.uk/. - 2.2 This policy is also based on the following legislation and guidance:
+2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2023 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
+We comply with this guidance and the procedures set out by the York Safeguarding Children partnership (CYSCP).

+2.2 This policy is also based on the following legislation and guidance: